-Hair transplant procedures that use follicular units exclusively leave no visible scarring in the recipient area.
+Hair transplant procedures that exclusively use follicular units leave no visible scarring in the recipient area.
 In Follicular Unit Transplantation (FUT), there is a single thin line in the donor area where the strip was removed.
 In Follicular Unit Extraction (FUE) there are multiple tiny round, white scars in the donor area, one for each extracted follicular unit.
 Generally, these scars are undetectable and are of no cosmetic consequence to the patient.

 Scarring in the recipient area can be eliminated by keeping recipient sites very small.
 Sites less than 1.2 mm, such as those used in FUT and FUE, will not leave any visible marks.
 Scarring in the donor area can be minimized by meticulous closures, where the wound edges are perfectly approximated and are under little or no tension.
 Using an inert material to close the wound, such as stainless steel staples, also helps to minimize the destruction of hair follicles and the incidence of hair transplant scarring.

 When significant scarring does result, a number of techniques are available to reduce it.
-The two most effective methods are scar revision (excising or changing the direction of a hair transplant scar) and camouflage (a technique where hair is transplanted directly into the scar).
-In addition, thickened scars may be flattened with cortisone injections, depressed scars may be raised with dermal fillers and an irregular surface may be made smoother with dermabrasion or laser treatments.
+The two most effective methods are scar revision (excising or changing the direction of a scar) and camouflage (a technique where hair is transplanted directly into the scar).
+In addition, thickened scars may be flattened with cortisone injections, depressed scars may be raised with dermal fillers, and an irregular surface may be made smoother with dermabrasion or laser treatments.